earthly/website/blog/_posts/2023-05-18-cicd-build-github-action-dockerhub.md

 ## GitHub Actions and DockerHub

 CI/CD approach creates a pipeline between integrations and delivery cycles.
-The pipeline’s packaged application is easily integrated with different tools to check code and automatically deploy to production.
+The pipeline's packaged application is easily integrated with different tools to check code and automatically deploy to production.

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) is one of the popular CI/CD tools.
 It allows you to automate workflows through code builds, tests, and code deployment through [GitHub](https://github.com/) repositories.
 GitHub Actions can run tests, build Docker images and deploy applications to cloud infrastructures.